trothr/blog/truth.cowboy/2019/07/well-done-gene.md

 Gene patiently let me babble on.

 Later I realized my mistake.
 I was so embarrassed.
-There were many times I saw him tolerate someone else's foolishness with complete grace and graciousness.
+There were many other times I saw him tolerate someone else's foolishness with complete grace and graciousness.

 Probably the most patient man I've ever known.